-HAECO improves the speed and accuracy of its MRO workshop tool control processes by 85 percent with Xerafy’s Automated Tool Control solution.
+HAECO improves the speed and accuracy of its MRO workshop tool control processes by 85 percent with Xerafy RFID’s Automated Tool Control.

-Hong Kong Aircraft Engineering Company (HAECO), one of the world’s leading independent aircraft engineering and maintenance companies, implemented a solution for full tool control and prevention of Foreign Object Detection (FOD) occurrences.
-HAECO selected Xerafy for its track record in the aviation industry as well as the strong market experience and capabilities the company has demonstrated in RFID tool control for MRO and FOD.
+Hong Kong Aircraft Engineering Company (HAECO), one of the world’s leading independent aircraft engineering and maintenance companies, implemented a solution for full tool control and prevention of Foreign Object Detection (FOD) occurrences and other potential tool management related safety incidents.
+HAECO selected Xerafy for its track record in the aviation industry as well as the strong market experience and capabilities the company has demonstrated in RFID tool tracking solutions.

 With MRO companies eager to increase efficiency and productivity, HAECO’s Patrick Wong, Executive General Manager, Line Services and his teams leveraged their operational experience and best practices to identify how combining data and technology can deliver significant improvements.

 Each MRO company’s mechanics uses their own tools and toolboxes, and at the end of each shift, the mechanics have to conduct a full inventory to ensure that they didn’t leave any tools on the aircraft.
 This process is typically done manually, which is both inefficient and inaccurate.
 Manual tool control can also result in duplicate or lost data, as well as inaccuracies in the tool management database.